ACLU: Tulare and Merced Police shared license plate reader data with ICE

 They say his department is sharing license plate reader data with U.S. Immigration and Customs Enforcement, or ICE and they demand his department stops doing so immediately.

-The ACLU also sent the same kind of letter to more than 80 other law enforcement agencies.

-In an internal report, ICE identifies all of them as agencies that they receive driver location data from.
+In an internal report, ICE identifies 80 law enforcement agencies who they received driver location data from.

 "This information helps ICE target, locate, and deport immigrant community members as they drive to work, run errands, or bring their kids to school," the ACLU writes in the letter.
 "By sharing ALPR data directly with ICE, your office violates the privacy and civil rights of immigrants and their families, and places them at serious risk."